PublicDomainRelease/ModelMuse/readme.txt

 Build DelphiXE2\GLScene_RunTime.dpk and then install DelphiXE2\GLScene_DesignTime.dpk.
 As with Graphics32 the projects search path may need to include the dcp and/or bpl output directories.
+Typical paths for those would be the following.
+C:\Users\Public\Documents\RAD Studio\9.0\Bpl
+C:\Users\Public\Documents\RAD Studio\9.0\Dcp
 In the design time package, be sure that the correct package is listed under "Requires".

-Get and install VirtualTreeView version 5.0.0 or later. http://www.soft-gems.net/
+Get and install VirtualTreeView version 5.3.0 or later. http://www.soft-gems.net/

 MadExcept version 4 or later must be installed.
 It can be obtained from